sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 |df_b| = *G* - 1 = 2
 |df_w| = *N* - *G* = 15

-Next, since we’ve now calculated the values for the sums of squares and the degrees of freedom, for both the within-groups variability and the between-groups variability, we can obtain the mean square values by dividing one by the other:
+Next, since we have now calculated the values for the sums of squares and the degrees of freedom, for both the within-groups variability and the between-groups variability, we can obtain the mean square values by dividing one by the other: